-Subject to the requirements listed in Section 5 below, this limited warranty starts on the date of your purchase and lasts for the time period set forth in the chart below for your specific product (the "Warranty Period"):
+Subject to the requirements listed in Section 5 below, this limited warranty starts on the date of your purchase and lasts for the time period set forth in the chart below for your specific product (the "Limited Warranty Period"):

-Product Identification Light Commercial Warranty Duration Heavy Commercial Warranty Duration
+Product Identification Limited Light Commercial Warranty Period

-Bellawood 5 Years N/A
+Bellawood 5 Years

-Bellawood Artisan 5 Years N/A
+Bellawood Artisan 5 Years

-If, for any reason, we repair or replace the product, the Warranty Period is not extended.
+If, for any reason, we repair or replace the product, the Limited Warranty Period is not extended.
 We may change the availability and duration of this limited warranty at our discretion, but any changes will not be retroactive, and shall only apply to products purchased after such changes.

-3. WHAT DOES THIS WARRANTY COVER?
+3. WHAT DOES THIS LIMITED WARRANTY COVER?

-During the Warranty Period and subject to the complete terms of this limited warranty, this limited warranty covers the following product aspects from defects in materials and workmanship of the purchased product (the "product"):
+During the Limited Warranty Period and subject to the complete terms of this limited warranty, this limited warranty covers the following product aspects from defects in materials and workmanship of the purchased product (the "product"):

 - Limited Finish Wear Warranty.
-Finish wear from normal use conditions resulting in the exposure of the bare wood, subject to the exclusions provided in Section 4 below. - Defects Included in Waste Factor.
+Finish wear from normal use conditions resulting in the exposure of the bare wood or bamboo, subject to the exclusions provided in Section 4 below. - Defects Included in Waste Factor.
 Manufacturing and natural defects in excess of the Waste Factor (defined below).
-For purposes of this limited warranty, "Waste Factor" shall mean the allowance for manufacturing and natural defects in flooring and is represented by a percentage-namely, that no more than 5% of the total square footage of your purchase of a domestic species and 10% for exotic species.
+For purposes of this limited warranty, "Waste Factor" shall mean the allowance for manufacturing and natural defects in flooring and is represented by a percentage-namely, that: (i) no more than 5% of the total square footage of your purchase of 1st-grade, 2nd-grade, natural, select, and clear grade products; (ii) no more than 20% of the total square footage of your purchase for 3rd-grade, common, rustic, mill run, and mixed-grade; (iii) no more than 25% of the total square footage of your purchase of cabin grade, tavern grade, and utility grade products.
 For purposes of clarity, the Waste Factor does not relate to product waste caused by your cutting the product for your intended project or use.
 Rather, the Waste Factor relates to the stated percentage of the product as purchased that a purchaser can expect to have manufacturing or natural defects.
 Your cutting allowance (that is, the inherent waste created by your cutting the product) is not a defect or deficiency and will depend on your project and your use of the materials. - Delamination.
 The product will not delaminate under normal use conditions.

-4. WHAT DOES THIS WARRANTY NOT COVER?
+4. WHAT DOES THIS LIMITED WARRANTY NOT COVER?